Skip to main content

 Maharani Trinayani Devi had noticed Priyambada looking up at her face as if she was trying to read her mind.

-“Go to your chambers dear.
+“Go to your chambers, dear.
 And don’t worry.”
-She cupped Rajkumari Priyambada’s face as she took a step back almost with a jolt.
+She cupped Rajkumari Priyambada’s face as she took a step back, almost with a jolt.
 “This is home now.
 Nobody will poison you.
 I am reassuring you that.
 I apologise if you were mistreated.
-I will see what I can do to make you communicate with your family.”
-Her words seemed genuine as Rajkumari Priyambada found her voice and blurted out menacingly looking at Yuvaraja Ishaan Dev, “Can you bring my mother here?
+I will see what I can do to help you communicate with your family.”
+Her words seemed genuine as Rajkumari Priyambada found her voice and blurted out menacingly, looking at Yuvaraja Ishaan Dev, “Can you bring my mother here?
 He knows where she is.
 He just won’t tell me.”
 Priyambada checked her voice as it trembled.
 This was neither the time nor the place to be weak.
 Especially with the enemy watching and evaluating her every move.
 She glanced over at the Yuvaraja, his face undeciphered, his cold light brown eyes looking right at her as if to pierce through her mind and soul.
 She didn’t look away as the murmurs around her increased.
-Maharani Trinayani Devi eyed Gulabi Bai who came forward and held the Rajkumari’s hand to lead her away inside.
+Maharani Trinayani Devi eyed Gulabi Bai, who came forward and held the Rajkumari’s hand to lead her away inside.

 “What is this, Yuvaraja?”
-Maharani Trinayani Devi spoke as soon as she left “ You were supposed to bring her here like a captive enemy with respect and not a slave.
+Maharani Trinayani Devi spoke as soon as she left, “ You were supposed to bring her here like a captive enemy with respect and not a slave.
 I have taught you to respect rivals, especially women.”

 “She escaped.
 She burnt down a tent.
 I had no option but to…” Yuvaraja Ishaan Dev stopped at his mother’s glare.

 “I’ll see you later, Mother.
 I have some unfinished business to deal with.”
-He left bowing to her, bending halfway.
+He left, bowing to her, bending halfway.

-Kumari Nayantara was made aware of the princess’ arrival as she was nearing the corridors of the queen’s chamber.
+Kumari Nayantara was made aware of the princess’s arrival as she was nearing the corridors of the queen’s chamber.
 She was perhaps a few years younger than the Nelambargarhi princess and was already aware of why she was summoned to the queen’s chambers right after they arrived.

 “Nayantara…” She didn’t let her mother complete the sentence as she gushed, “Is she here?”
 Kumari Nayantara’s eyes sparkled as Maharani Trinayani Devi nodded in affirmation, watching her overexcited daughter.